unjs/h3/docs/4.examples/stream-response.md

 Streaming is a powerful feature of h3.
 It allows you to send data to the client as soon as you have it.
 This is useful for large files or long running tasks.

 > [!WARNING]
-> Steaming is complicated and can become an overhead if you don't need it.
+> Streaming is complicated and can become an overhead if you don't need it.

 ## Create a Stream